e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Liveness heartbeat.** Since starvation is survivable, it must be diagnosable.
 The record is the published
 [framework status](#g-framework-status), the frozen diagnostics value each snapshot carries beside the table.
-It includes per-device liveness — last-staged and last-read wall time, task state — next to the pacer diagnostics.
-The mechanism is the per-writer [cell](#g-cell) and nothing besides, specified in full by [§9.8][s9-8].
+It includes per-device liveness — the liveness timestamp and the device's `task_state` — next to the pacer diagnostics.
+The mechanism is the per-writer [cell](#g-cell), specified in full by [§9.8][s9-8], plus the device `Task` handles the loop already owns, and nothing besides.
+The cell carries the single liveness timestamp; `task_state` the loop reads off those handles where it publishes (row 193).
 A starved, blocked or crashed device task shows in the GUI as a stale heartbeat with a name on it, not as mysteriously frozen physics.

 **Stale means a liveness timestamp more than 2 s behind wall clock.** The threshold is deliberately loose, because the heartbeat is advisory: a liveness